-- Copy of immunization records in a Ziploc bag (Even though the school has one, it’s not a bad idea for the student to keep a copy)
+- Copy of immunization records, including the covid vaccine, in a Ziploc bag (Even though the school has one, it’s not a bad idea for the student to keep a copy)

 - Vitamin supplements are an individual choice as would melatonin or any kind of sleep aid.

 - For Athletes: Any product you plan to ingest as a supplement or medication should be cleared by your trainers and coaches.
 The NCAA has very strict guidelines all participating athletes must follow.

 - Depending on location in the country, an emergency survival kit might be in order (tornado, earthquake or flood prone areas).
 Other types of bad weather usually allow time to prepare (blizzard and hurricane come to mind) so they could assemble necessary items themselves.